Skiing with the Stars

 • Melissa Malm became the first professional female ski patroller on the Jackson Hole Ski Patrol in 1978.
 Back when untracked powder lasted for days after a storm, lift lines were nonexistent and the side country was a wild adventure and closed.
 For nearly five decades Rendezvous Mountain and the mountains of Wyoming have been her office and playground.

 • Few people have seen and heard what Wade McKoy has witnessed while skiing during the past 50 years in Jackson Hole, Wyoming.
 As a professional ski-action photographer and co-publisher of the Jackson Hole Skier magazine, he was among the first to document the budding, big mountain ski culture in the Tetons during the 1970s, ’80s, and ’90s.
 Becoming a dedicated skier himself, McKoy continued this work into the 21st century and has compiled a 50-year visual and written record of ski life in Jackson Hole and the Tetons during this transformative time.
-Coming this spring, his new book, The Arc of Skiing Jackson Hole, 45 years behind the lens, chronicles these storied images.
+His new book, The Arc of Skiing Jackson Hole, 45 years behind the lens, chronicles these storied images.

 • Professional skier based out of Jackson.
 His specialties are humongous airs and massive backflips.
 Competed in the Subaru Freeride Series and the Freeride World Qualifiers.